Suspect In Fatal Shooting Of Portland Right-Wing Protester Killed By Law Enforcement

 His social media account depicts a dramatic shift at the end of May, coinciding with the killing of George Floyd by Minneapolis police.

-Prior Instagram posts depict Reinoehl snowboarding at Ski Bowl near Mt.
-Hood, Ore., photos of his children, a video of a hike on Rocky Butte, pictures with his dog, a photo from the top of Portland's Mt.
-Tabor Park, as well as artful scenes of sunrises, sunsets, trees and nature.
+Prior Instagram posts depict Reinoehl snowboarding at Ski Bowl near Mount Hood, Ore., photos of his children, a video of a hike on Rocky Butte, pictures with his dog, a photo from the top of Portland's Mount Tabor Park, as well as artful scenes of sunrises, sunsets, trees and nature.

 But starting May 30, Reinoehl's posts are almost exclusively scenes from Portland's protests.